futo-org/polycentric/CACHING.md

 In the monorepo, so you can just @ it in whatever editor you're using.

-If we want to cache precomputed view queries, like getting all comments for a topic (grayjay video), we want to be able to invalidate the route any time someone either deletes a comment or adds a new one.
-Cloudflare only gives you 30k requests a day, so that's off the table here.
+We want to cache precomputed view queries.
+For example, when getting all comments for a topic (grayjay video), we want to be able to invalidate the /query_references route for that reference any time someone either deletes a comment or adds a new one.
+We also want to do this for any other query - like checking vouches, getting a user's process metadata, etc. Cloudflare only gives us 30k requests a day, so that's off the table here already with current usage.

 Instead, we can roll our own caching solution almost identically to Cloudflare.

 There are four scenarios we handle in cache invalidation:

 1. Invalidating a property of a user, for example, a user's username.
-For this case, we store a tag pkey-{content_type}-{pkey} for the user's pkey.
+For this case, we generate a tag pkey-{content_type}-{pkey} for user-related events, and on ingestion of a new event that matches this pattern, we purge the cache for that tag.
+This way, we can invalidate the user's username without invalidating the entire user.
 2. Invalidating an event in the case of deletion.
 For this case, we store a tag pointer-{pointer} for the event.
+If a deletion event comes in, we purge the cache for any path that includes a reference to that event.
 3. Invalidating a reference.
 This is very important for making sure comments are up to date.
 Currently, this invalidates all pages of requests for a reference;
    in the future, it can be made more efficient.
 This is dona as ref-{reference}.